• Skip to main content

 Ingredients on a counter top.

 • Zucchini - You'll need two cups of drained shredded zucchini for this recipe.
 This equals about one large zucchini or two small zucchini.
-Remember, you'll want to squeeze out most of the liquid from your shredded zucchini before mixing your pesto.
-Otherwise, it can turn out watery.
+Remember, squeeze out most of the liquid from your shredded zucchini before mixing your pesto.
+It can turn out watery otherwise.

 • Basil - One cup of loosely packed fresh basil leaves are a must for pesto.
 It's the main ingredient and adds much of the flavor.
-Other flavorful fresh herbs like cilantro or mint could work, if you're looking for a different flavor of pesto.
+Other flavorful fresh herbs like cilantro or mint could work if you'd like to make a different flavor of pesto.

 • Lemon juice - Adds brightness and helps cut through the richness of the olive oil.